shuvijs/shuvijs.org/docs/guide/features/api-routes.md

 ---
-id: api-routes
+sidebar_position: 20
-title: Api Routes
+id: Api Routes
 ---

 ## API Routes

 API routes provide a solution to build your **API** with shuvi.

-Any file inside the folder `src/apis`, Each api is associated with a route based on its file name.
+Any file inside the folder `src/apis`, each api is associated with a route based on its file name.
 They are server-side only bundles and won't increase your client-side bundle size.

 ```tip
 route prefix can be defined in `shuviConfig` `apiConfig.prefix`, default string`'api'`